 Dr Yvonne Reddick

-In the Anthropocene Issue of Magma poetry journal, Reddick and her colleagues are publishing over 80 poets from the USA, Europe, the Caribbean and India, aiming to benefit the careers of emerging poets and to bring the work of established poets to new readers.
-The Anthropocene Issue will be used as a resource at environmental writing workshops.
+Yvonne's impact case study for REF 2027 focuses on literature's role in addressing environmental issues, aiming to forge new international, interdisciplinary, and educational connections.
+In the Anthropocene Issue of Magma poetry journal, Reddick and her colleagues published over 80 poets from the USA, Europe, the Caribbean and India, aiming to benefit the careers of emerging poets and to bring the work of established poets to new readers.
+The Anthropocene Issue was developed in collaboration with petroleum geologists and environmental scientists, aiming to progress poetry that links the oil economy to climate change.
+The issue is used as a resource at environmental writing workshops.
+Based on Reddick's work on the environmental letters of Hughes and Heaney, she has helped schoolchildren from Hungary to the UK to write climate change letters.
+She created a series of YouTube writing videos that were taken up by literary organisations nationally.

 Reddick’s impact case study for REF 2021 focused on helping bereaved people to write poetry, expressing their emotions and achieving creative benefits.
 Stakeholders in the Writing for Wellbeing: Poetry, Grief and Healing project include the NHS Lancashire Recovery College, St Catherine’s Hospice, the Harris Museum, Gallery and Library, Poetry in Aldeburgh festival and Magma poetry journal.
 A poem from Magma that Reddick commissioned, published and submitted to the Forward Prizes, Malika Booker’s ‘The Little Miracles,’ won the Forward Prize for Best Single Poem in 2020.
 Further recipients of writing workshops and workshop materials include the Arvon Foundation, hospices and bereavement charities.
 This research draws on the elegies for Reddick’s father in her award-winning pamphlet Translating Mountains.